About

 Richmond artists were invited to reflect on the state of the arts in our city at a January 2023 meeting led by consultants.
 We attended that meeting, and noticed that artists who had lived here for a long time and newcomers alike mentioned they did not have enough support.
 There were several conversations after the meeting, and out of those conversations came the inspiration to become our own advocates and work on ways to continue communicating to create spaces for artists to support each other.

-We are are all Richmond visual artists, and we are all volunteers:
+We are are all Richmond visual artists:

-Erin McLuskey Wheeler
+Erin McLuskey Wheeler, Curator